 The Best Fish & Chips in Toronto

-Here are the best fish and chips restaurants in Toronto.
+Here is the best fish and chips in Toronto.

 Leaside residents have been enjoying solid fish suppers since 1997 at this pub-style chippy where the house specialties are haddock ($12), halibut ($15) and cod ($12) served up with crisp hand cut fries, tangy tartar sauce and slaw.
 Seafood lovers can enjoy shrimps ($15), calamari ($15), scallops ($16), and clam strips ($13.50) too.
 More »